 How I want to live my life.
-It is my heartfelt belief that, as a Christian, it is my moral duty to provide some kind of help to those who are less fortunate.
+It is my heartfelt belief that, as a person who believes love is charity, it is my duty to provide some kind of help to those who are less fortunate.
 Period.
 I would hate to die without having done something toward my fellow pilgrims upon this Earth who didn’t have it as good as I do.

 How angry I am.
 It is not even immoral, but evil to allow two things to happen as a country: